mysterypaintwo/rookbot/SETUP.md

 # Setting Up rookbot on Raspberry Pi 4

 This guide walks you through setting up and running rookbot on a Raspberry Pi 4 using Node.js, PM2, and GitHub.
-It assumes you're coding rookbot from your PC and pushing it to a private, collaborative GitHub repository.

 ## Step 1: Install and Set Up Raspberry Pi OS